kiraoyd/Almost-Died-Today/README.md

 Navigate to: ```localhost:3000/```

-When prompted, sign in using:
+#### Try out these user error situations:

+1. Hit the login button with one or more empty login feilds.
+2. Attempt to login with a real username (me@gmail.com will work), but a crap password (try "whoops").
+3. Hit the register button with one or more empty feilds.
+4. Attempt to register with a username, and only one password feild filled out.

+Error messages should appear on the screen accrodingly.

+KNOWN BUG: I have been unable to fix a Rust Compiler error that would let me run a check to see if the username provided was indeed in our database.
+So presently, if you try to login with a bad username, you just get rerouted to a terrible error page.
+Please don't try this or you will just be sad.

+#### Now try registering a new user, you should be rerouted to a success screen.

+Once there, navigate back to the login page and try to login with that just-created username and password.
+Or alternatively.....
+#### Login using this pre-seeded user:

 >Username: me@gmail.com
 >
 >Password: banana

-You should now see basic HTML reporting which(if any) asteroid almost killed us all.
+You should now be redirected to a page reporting which(if any) asteroid almost killed us all.

-To try out the search feature, try searching for a few dates within the week.
+#### To try out the search feature, try searching for a few dates within the week.
 If no asteroid is found for a date the site will report that, otherwise the data for the found asteroid will be shown.
+Presently we only will have data in the database going back 7-days prior to todays date (per the NASA API limits).

 Note: The picture of the angry asteroid is just a placeholder, so it is the same each time, eventually I want to have images of various sizes that are selected based on diameter info.